Salma-Chan/Salma-Chan/README.md

 - 🔧 I’m currently working on an online Tutoring site

 - 💡 I’m curious about ...Blockchain and Crypto Currency.
-- 📖 I’m currently learning ...Flask.
+- 📖 I’m currently learning ...Swift.
 - ❄️ I’m looking to collaborate on ...Open Source Projects.
-- 📫 How to reach me ...gkaustav57@gmail.com.
+- 📫 How to reach me ...oommeechan92@gmail.com.

 <hr>